SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 By using the script's `-EntryPoint` argument, you can specify a function name that should serve as the entry point for your application.
 The script will then generate a `main()` function for you, which parses the arguments and invokes the specified function, passing it the arguments struct.
-This function should take the form `int entry_point(arguments args)`.
+This function should take the form `int entry_point(arguments args)` (passing the arguments by reference or const reference is also allowed).
 Make sure to declare this function in the header you pass as input as well, so it's available when the generated file is compiled.

 The `-WideChar` argument can be used on Windows to generate code that uses wide characters (`wchar_t`) for the arguments.
 Make sure to define `_UNICODE` if you use `<ookii/command_line_generated.h>` so